Don Bosco English Medium School Monigram

-Don Bosco English Medium School Monigram, or DBEMS, is a mixed-sex English medium school established in 2005.
+Don Bosco English Medium School Monigram, or DBEMS, is a co-educational English medium school established in 2005.
 It is run by the Roman Catholic Diocese of Krishnagar.
 The school operates under the Indian Certificate of Secondary Education in rural Murshidabad.

 Motto

 The motto of the institution is "Duty, Discipline, and Excellence".

 Campus

 Don Bosco English Medium School Monigram is situated in a rural area of Monigram under the Sagardighi police station.

 Aim

 According to the school's prospectus, "The aim of the institution is to impart sound education to the students by forming in them habits of virtue, discipline, and self-efficiency to become useful and responsible citizens of our motherland, India."